 Strategies to Limit Cheating That Don’t Involve Surveilling Students

 Using Design and Pedagogy to Prevent Cheating

 Many university administrators, faculty, and staff are increasingly concerned about the significant issues associated with using anti-cheating software, including issues related to cost, accuracy, and data privacy.

 Many anti-plagiarism and exam proctoring tools use student data and student-produced work to improve their products, but also to generate revenue.
 These activities raise questions about data privacy and intellectual property.
 Additionally, some researchers wonder whether the facial recognition/comparison and behavioral tracking used by some educational technologies such as ProctorU are contributing to the rise of a culture of surveillance in higher education.
-Anti-cheating software also isn't free.
+Anti-cheating software also isn’t free.
 Proctoring services raise the cost of instruction.
-Finally, anti-cheating software also can seemingly raise the stakes of an assignment, exacerbating one of the mindsets that prompts learners to cheat in the first place.
+Finally, anti-cheating software also can seemingly raise the stakes of an assignment, exacerbating one of the mindsets that prompt learners to cheat in the first place.